ollyshindell8/Biomakers/README.md

 # Biomakers
 Arduino code for senior design team biomakers

-See BioreactorCode for main code
+See BioreactorCode for main Arduino code

+See timelapse for camera code